realBjornRoden/cloudactions/aws/solo/README.md

    $ curl --silent -q http://13.92.112.221:80 | grep -i welcome
    ```
 ***
-* Use the `aws ec2 start-instances` command to start a stopped VM
+* Use the `aws ec2 start-instances` to start a stopped VM
 ```
 $ aws ec2 start-instances --instance-id i-06ada2bc32da15446 --region us-east-2
 STARTINGINSTANCES    i-06ada2bc32da15446
 CURRENTSTATE    0    pending
 PREVIOUSSTATE    80    stopped
 ```
-* Use the `aws ec2 stop-instances` command to shutdown a VM
+* Use the `aws ec2 stop-instances` to shutdown a VM
  ```
 $ aws ec2 stop-instances --instance-id i-06ada2bc32da15446 --region us-east-2
 STOPPINGINSTANCES    i-06ada2bc32da15446
 CURRENTSTATE    64    stopping
 PREVIOUSSTATE    16    running
 ```
-* Use the `aws ec2 stop-instances --hibernate` command to hibernate a VM
+* Use the `aws ec2 stop-instances --hibernate` to hibernate a VM
 <br><i>NB.
 Require VM type supporting hibernation and configured at launch (`--hibernation-options '{"Configured": true}'`)</i>
 ```
 ```
-* Use the `aws ec2 terminate-instances` command to delete a VM
+* Use the `aws ec2 terminate-instances` to delete a VM
 <br><i>NB.
 After the instance is terminated, it remains visible on the console for a short while, and then the entry is deleted</i>
 ```
 $ aws ec2 terminate-instances --instance-id i-091e25934a7da1234 --region us-east-2